openmc-dev/openmc/docs/source/methods/photon_physics.rst

 :math:`J_i(p_z)` can be interpreted as the probability density function of :math:`p_z`.

-The Doppler broadened energy of the Compton-scattered can be sampled by selecting an electron shell, sampling a value of :math:`p_z` using the Compton profile, and calculating the scattered photon energy.
-The methods and algorithm used to do this are described in LA-UR-04-0487_ and LA-UR-04-0488_.
+The Doppler broadened energy of the Compton-scattered photon can be sampled by selecting an electron shell, sampling a value of :math:`p_z` using the Compton profile, and calculating the scattered photon energy.
+The theory and methods used to do this are described in detail in LA-UR-04-0487_ and LA-UR-04-0488_.
 The sampling algorithm is summarized below:

 1. Sample :math:`\mu` from :eq:`incoherent-xs` using the algorithm described in :ref:`incoherent-sampling`.